-On successful completion of the module you will be able to demonstrate following as defined by the GOC:
+On successful completion of the module you should be able to:

-- An ability to critically evaluate sources of information, advice and decision support in prescribing practice, taking into account current evidence-based practice.
+- critically evaluate sources of information, advice and decision support in prescribing practice, taking into account current evidence-based practice.

-- An understanding of the legal and professional framework for accountability and responsibility in relation to independent prescribing.
+- understand the legal and professional framework for accountability and responsibility in relation to independent prescribing.

-- A knowledge of the pathophysiology, clinical features and natural course of the conditions being treated
+- demonstrate a knowledge of the pathophysiology, clinical features and natural course of the conditions being treated

-- An ability to identify the nature and severity of the presenting condition and to generate an appropriate patient-specific clinical management plan.
+- identify the nature and severity of the presenting condition and to generate an appropriate patient-specific clinical management plan

-- An understanding of how to prescribe, safely, appropriately and cost effectively.
+- demonstrate an understanding of how to prescribe, safely, appropriately and cost effectively

-- An understanding of how to take a shared approach to decision making by assessing patients’ needs for medicines, taking account of their preference.
+- demonstrate an understanding of how to take a shared approach to decision making by assessing patients’ needs for medicines, taking account of their preference

-- To be able to combine the information from investigations to rank potential treatment options and to formulate, recommend and justify (by providing evidence of appraisal of the literature) an appropriate management plan for patients with ocular hypertension and glaucoma.
+- combine the information from investigations to rank potential treatment options and to formulate, recommend and justify (by providing evidence of appraisal of the literature) an appropriate management plan for patients with ocular hypertension and glaucoma

-- To be able to evaluate the effectiveness of treatment to lower intra-ocular pressure in patients with ocular hypertension and glaucoma and to review the management plan accordingly or not, defending and explaining the choice(s) made.
+- evaluate the effectiveness of treatment to lower intra-ocular pressure in patients with ocular hypertension and glaucoma and to review the management plan accordingly or not, defending and explaining the choice(s) made.

 How the module will be delivered

-Through online lectures, a webinar, case based learning, practical sessions, and a series of online articles.
+This module will be delivered through online lectures, a webinar, case based learning, and a series of online articles.

 All contact days and the webinar are mandatory activities.